Lord Augustus FitzRoy

-Lord Augustus FitzRoy (16 October 1716 – 24 May 1741) was a British officer of the Royal Navy.
+Captain Lord Augustus FitzRoy (16 October 1716 – 24 May 1741) was a Royal Navy officer.
 He served during the War of the Austrian Succession, and was involved in the capture of the Spanish ship of the line, Princesa, a major prize in the war.
 He was also the father of Augustus FitzRoy, 3rd Duke of Grafton, who became Prime Minister of Great Britain.

 Early life

-Lord Augustus FitzRoy was born in England, the second son of Charles FitzRoy, 2nd Duke of Grafton and Henrietta Somerset.
-His grandfather, Henry FitzRoy, 1st Duke of Grafton, was the illegitimate son of King Charles II.
+Lord Augustus FitzRoy was born in England, the third son of Charles FitzRoy, 2nd Duke of Grafton and Henrietta Somerset.
+His grandfather, Henry FitzRoy, 1st Duke of Grafton, was the natural son of King Charles II.
 Lord Augustus was educated at Eton College in 1728.